octobercms/docs/2.x/backend/filters.md

         greater: true
 ```

-You may pass custom SQL to the conditions as a string where `:value` contains the filtered value.
+You may pass custom SQL to the conditions as a string where `:value`, `:min` and `:max` contain the filtered values.

 ```yaml
 age: